4 min. to read.

 We all know Judas betrayed Judas.
-His name is synonymous with the backhanded betrayal of an insider.
-We know, too, that Jesus’ enemies paid Judas for turning Jesus over.
+His name is synonymous with the backhanded Insider betrayal.
+We know, too, that Jesus’ enemies paid Judas to turn Jesus over.
 It’s easy to assume his motivation was greed, but that’s likely not the whole story.
 Remember that after Jesus’ arrest and trial, Judas tried returning the money and then killed himself in remorse.
 I suspect that Judas wasn’t in it for the money.
-He was in it for revolution.
+More likely, he was in it for revolution.

-Zahnd points out that many scholars think the text indicates Judas was a Zealot.
+Many scholars think the text indicates Judas was a Zealot.
 The Zealots were an extremist faction that advocated and engaged in violence to overthrow the Roman occupation.
-All the disciples expected Jesus to take power in Jerusalem and fulfill their Messianic hopes, but Judas was pragmatic.
+It seems likely that the disciples expected Jesus to rise to power in Jerusalem fulfilling their Messianic hopes, but Judas was pragmatic.
 He knew an inciting incident would put pressure on Jesus to act.
 If Jesus was threatened, it might even rally the people.

-Judas profoundly misjudged Jesus.
-He intended to provide Jesus an opportunity to act in power.
+If this is so, then Judas profoundly misjudged Jesus.
+He intended to push Jesu into acting in power.
 He was willing to take the priests’ money if he could create the circumstance where Jesus would begin the violent overthrow of Jerusalem’s puppet leaders.
 Heck, they’d be paying for their own downfall!
 He didn’t intend for Jesus to be tortured and killed.
 When he saw that Jesus wasn’t going to fight back, Judas was undone with remorse.

 Judas’ vision, however, was unconverted.
 He had not understood Jesus’ way of love.
 He still believed the only way to get things done was power.
 A short, violent transition would clear the way for the founding of a new peaceful kingdom.
 Jesus and his followers would have to fight those who opposed them.
 Once justice was served to their wicked enemies, the new kingdom would be a peaceful one.